-- Color Correction (page 131) Simply record the image of an old photograph to restore its colors. - MOTION PRINT (page 138) Capture frames from a movie and create still images that are suitable for printing. - Calendar screen (page 140) A simple operation displays a full-month calendar on the camera's monitor screen.
-Each day of the full-month calendar shows a thumbnail of the first file recorded for that date, which helps to make searching for a particular file quicker and easier. - Connect the camera to a TV and use the TV screen for image recording and viewing (page 148) - World Time (page 165) A simple operation sets the current time for your current location.
-You can select from among 162 cities in 32 time zones. - Support for SD memory cards, SDHC memory cards, and MMC (MultiMedia Cards) for memory expansion (page 171)
+Color Correction (page 133)

+Simply record the image of an old photograph to restore its colors.

+MOTION PRINT (page 140)

+Capture frames from a movie and create still images that are suitable for printing.

+Calendar screen (page 142)

+A simple operation displays a full-month calendar on the camera's monitor screen.
+Each day of the full-month calendar shows a thumbnail of the first file recorded for that date, which helps to make searching for a particular file quicker and easier.

+· World Time (page 167)

+A simple operation sets the current time for your current location.
+You can select from among 162 cities in 32 time zones.

-- Digital Print Order Format (DPOF) (page 179) Images can be printed easily in the sequence you want using a DPOF compatible printer.
-DPOF can also be used when specifying images and quantities for printing by professional print services. - PictBridge and USB DIRECT-PRINT support (page 183) Connect directly to a PictBridge or USB DIRECT-PRINT compatible printer and you can print images without going through a computer. - PRINT Image Matching III Compatible (page 188) Images include PRINT Image Matching III data (mode setting and other camera setup information).
-A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - Transfer images to a computer simply by connecting the camera (pages 189, 196) - DCF Data Storage (page 201) DCF (Design rule for Camera File system) data storage protocol provides image compatibility between the digital camera and printers.
+- Support for SD memory cards, SDHC memory cards and MMC (MultiMedia Cards) for memory expansion (page 174) - Digital Print Order Format (DPOF) (page 182) Images can be printed easily in the sequence you want using a DPOF compatible printer.
+DPOF can also be used when specifying images and quantities for printing by professional print services.

+PictBridge and USB DIRECT-PRINT support (page 186)

+Connect directly to a PictBridge or USB DIRECT-PRINT compatible printer and you can print images without going through a computer.

+- PRINT Image Matching III Compatible (page 191) Images include PRINT Image Matching III data (mode setting and other camera setup information).
+A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - DCF Data Storage (page 204)

+DCF (Design rule for Camera File system) data storage protocol provides image compatibility between the digital camera and printers.

-Bundled with Photo Loader and Photohands (pages 208, 211, 217)
+Bundled with Photo Loader and Photohands (pages 211, 214, 224)